ougarcia/ZephyrNote/notes.md

 gotta find an alternative to horizontal rules in my sidebar

-create a mixin (_.extend) for my notebooks and tags

 gotta fix the thing where my things are added in the wrong order